OS2Valghalla/OS2valghalla-3-documentation/SPHINXGUIDE.md

 > :warning: Be sure the right Python interpreter is selected before starting the Esbonio server.
 See the [*Build project*](INSTALLATION.md#3-build-the-project) section of the [Quick-start installation guide](INSTALLATION.md#3-build-the-project).

 ### reStructuredText (VS Studio Code extension)
 The VS Studio Code extension ["reStructuredText"](https://marketplace.visualstudio.com/items?itemName=lextudio.restructuredtext&ssr=false#overview) is the a live-preview extension officialle recommended by Read the Docs.
-Just like the ["Esbonio"](https://marketplace.visualstudio.com/items?itemName=swyddfa.esbonio) extension. it provides live-preview, syntax highlight, and auto-completion for reStructeredText.
+Just like the ["Esbonio"](https://marketplace.visualstudio.com/items?itemName=swyddfa.esbonio) extension it provides live-preview, syntax highlight, and auto-completion for reStructeredText.

+This extension provides almost the same features as the [Esbonio](#esbonio-vs-studio-code-extension) extension, but is more complex to setup.
+Therefore [Esbonio](https://marketplace.visualstudio.com/items?itemName=swyddfa.esbonio) is recommended if none of the advanced features are needed.

 > :warning: Be sure the right Python interpreter is selected before enabling the preview feature.
 See the [*Build project*](INSTALLATION.md#3-build-the-project) section of the [Quick-start installation guide](INSTALLATION.md#3-build-the-project).